No. 17755 13th Battalion, Royal Irish Rifles

 John Graham stood 6 feet 7 inches tall and, against his mother’s wishes, he became a boxer.
 He boxed under the name John Maharg (Graham spelt backwards).
 Like his brother Hugh, John Graham enlisted in Holywood and served with ‘A’ Company 13th Battalion Royal Irish Rifles (No. 17755) in 108th Brigade of the 36th (Ulster) Division.

 It is recorded in the Graham family archives that John suffered shrapnel wounds to the head during the same engagement in which his brother Hugh was killed and John was invalided out of the Army.

-His father Samuel died in 1919 and his mother Margaret died in 1935.
+His father Samuel died of pulmonary tuberculosis at 15 Spencer Street, Holywood on 14 December 1918 (1856 – 1919 is inscribed on his headstone in Holywood Cemetery) and his mother Margaret died in 1935.